pradykaushik/system-load-generator/README.md

 ```commandline
 docker run pkaushi1/cpu-load-generator:v2 <command>
 ```
-_Note_: The above commands are also present in the Dockerfile.
+_Note:_ The above commands are also present in the Dockerfile.
 One could uncomment the required command, rebuild the docker image and then just run
 ```commandline
 docker run <imagetag>
 ```